biz-dev-ops/use-case-generator/README.md

 # Use-case generator

-> Use-case first development: first create the use-case specification and then create the adapter specification which expose the use-case.
+> Use-case first development: first create the use-case specification and then create the adapter specification which exposes the use-case.

 With use-case first development instead of API first development we are solving the following problems: